danielyaptech/DanielYap/README.md

 # Hello, I'm Daniel Yap!

 👋 Welcome to my GitHub profile!
 I'm an Electrical & Electronic Engineer with a passion to be a Data Scientist.
-Find more about me in my [LinkedIn](https://www.linkedin.com/in/daniel-yap-b916aaa3/) profile.
+Learn more about me on my [LinkedIn](https://www.linkedin.com/in/daniel-yap-b916aaa3/) profile.

 ## About Me
 - 🔭 I’m currently working on enhancing my NLP project.